Robert K. Massie: Career

-In the 1990s, much new information about the Romanovs and Russian governments became accessible following the opening of Russian and Soviet archives after the end of the Cold War and the dissolution of the Soviet Union in 1990.
+In the 1990s, much new information about the Romanovs and Russian governments became accessible after the end of the Cold War and the dissolution of the Soviet Union in 1991, when Russian and Soviet archives were opened to Westerners.
 In addition, the remains of the Tsar, his wife, and their children were exhumed from unmarked, hidden forest graves near their execution site.
 Their identities were confirmed by DNA analysis.
 Massie conducted additional research based on all this new information and published The Romanovs: The Final Chapter (1995).
 In 1998 the Romanov family were reinterred after a state funeral in the restored Russian Orthodox cathedral at the Peter and Paul Fortress in St. Petersburg, whose traditional name had been restored.

 Massie continued to write biographical books on the Russian Imperial family.
 He won the 1981 Pulitzer Prize for Biography for Peter the Great: His Life and World.

 This was the basis of an NBC television network miniseries, Peter the Great (1986), which won three Emmy Awards and starred Maximilian Schell, Laurence Olivier and Vanessa Redgrave.

 In 2011 Massie published Catherine the Great: Portrait of a Woman, about the Tsarina Catherine the Great.
 It won the 2012 inaugural Andrew Carnegie Medal for Excellence in Nonfiction and the 2012 PEN/Jacqueline Bograd Weld Award for Biography.

 He also published two books on the early 20th century: Dreadnought: Britain, Germany, and the Coming of the Great War (1991) is a diplomatic history over four decades on the causes of World War I. Castles of Steel: Britain, Germany, and the Winning of the Great War at Sea (2003) on the role of the ships in the war.